Tchanders/NetworkInference.jl/README.md

 ## Basic usage

+First include the package at the start of your script or interactive session:

+`using NetworkInference`

 ### One step

 Given a data file and an inference algorithm, you can infer a network with a single function call: